jnozzi/cocoadev.com/markdown/AGVTool.md

          committed.

-NB:  Do not use General/AGVTool when the project in question is open in General/ProjectBuilder.
+NB:  Do not use AGVTool when the project in question is open in ProjectBuilder.

 ----
 But feel free to use it till you're blue if it's open in Xcode!